Header

 I have a multidisciplinary background in statistics, (historical) epidemiology, and (historical) demography, with a focus on historical demography and epidemiology.

-One of my researches focus on past pandemics.
-I study various aspects of pandemics, such as their immediate impact on mortality, morbidity and birth outcomes, and the long-term health and mortality consequences of in-utero exposure.
+One of my research areas focuses on past pandemics.
+I study various aspects of pandemics, including their immediate impact on mortality, morbidity, and birth outcomes; the socio-demographic and socio-economic determinants; as well as the long-term health and mortality consequences of in-utero exposure.

 Another key focus of my research concerns social and demographic inequalities in mortality trends in Switzerland.
 I am currently the PI of the SNF Project “Socio-demographic inequalities in the causes of death in Switzerland, 1876–2024”.
 In this project, approximately 240,000 individual, highly detailed death records from 1876 to 1959 from the City of Zurich are being transcribed from the Zurich City Archives for the first time.
 These data form the basis for analysing mortality across different socio-demographic and socio-economic groups and offer new insights into the historical dimensions of health inequalities and the influence of social structures in Switzerland’s largest city.